mickmcc/node-caltime/README.md

 Method calculates the remainder(s) after subtracting one `TimeSpan` from another.
 It returns an array containing one or two new `TimeSpan` objects which represent the remainders.
-The array is empty if there was an exact overlap between the time-spans and there was no remainder.
+The array is empty if there was an exact overlap between the timespans and there was no remainder.
 The method returns null if subtraction could not be performed because there wasn't sufficient overlap.